-Computer generated imaging has been a part of plastic surgery planning for a long time.
+Computer-generated imaging has been a part of plastic surgery planning for a long time.
 It seems to work best with imaging faces and most specifically noses.
-Recent applications (as in VECTRA) have been introduced to generate images of the breasts in women wanting breast enlargement.
+Recent applications (as in VECTRA) have been introduced to generate images of the breasts in women wanting breast augmentation.
 You may have read about this imaging system and there are some plastic surgeons who are using this technology.
 We actually evaluated this at our national meeting a year ago, but decided that it just wasn’t doing it for us.
 Let me tell you why:

 You Are Not An Avatar

 My feeling is that this type of imaging is not all that helpful in trying to figure out what size implant should be used.
 The reason for this is that it is very hard to translate the diagram/avatar to what you will really look like, and feel like.
 It’s just not very realistic and bordering on creepy-looking.
 Seeing yourself in our full-length mirror, moving around, and trying on different tops is actually much more helpful.
 So how can you do this?
 Again, glad you asked.
 (You did, didn’t you?)

 In a word, breast implant sizers.
 (Ok, 3 words)